 Validation Modes

-The library provides two modes of operation for request validation: auto
+The library provides two modes of operation for request validation: auto and manual.
+These modes determine how

 validation is applied to endpoints.

-Mode (Default)
+auto Mode (Default)

-mode, the library automatically validates the requests of all endpoints that have type hints in their function
+In auto mode, the library automatically validates the requests of all endpoints that have type hints in their function

 signatures.
 This mode simplifies development by eliminating the need for explicit configuration, ensuring that all typed